igorbrigadir/awesome-bluesky-algo/README.md

-# awesome-bluesky-algo
-The Bluesky algorithm, annotated for recsys
+# Awesome Bluesky Algo 🟦

+Like the repository exploring the [Twitter Algo](https://github.com/igorbrigadir/awesome-twitter-algo) but for Bluesky.

+## What's hot Tab

+`If Likes > 7`